 Article 5(1) sets the principle of “data minimisation”, and also provides that personal data must be “collected for specified, explicit and legitimate purposes.”

 If personal data is collected in breach of these rules, the company responsible for the infringement may be fined up to 4 % of their global annual turnover (or EUR 20,000,000 if higher).
 Authorities may also order the company to destroy the data collected in breach – regardless of whether the data was ever used or not.

 There are so many ways to use data to hurt people that the only safe database is the one that was never collected.
 Thus, instead of the EU’s approach (in the GDPR) of mainly regulating how personal data may be used, I propose a law to stop systems from collecting personal data.

 The robust way to do that, the way that can’t be set aside at the whim of a government, is to require systems to be built so as not to collect data about persons.
 The basic principle is that a system must be designed not to collect certain data, if its basic function can be carried out without that data.
-Improving efficiency must explicitly not count as a justification for collecting more data.
 Source

 That is why, since 1995, EU data protection law regulates not only data use, but also the collection of personal data (see above).

 Moreover, since 2018, the GDPR has extended the set of rules with the principles of data protection “by design” and “by default”.

 Article 25 provides, specifically, that systems must be designed to implement data minimisation effectively.
 In addition, technical and organisational measures must by default ensure that “only personal data which are necessary for each specific purpose of the processing are processed.
 That obligation applies to the amount of personal data collected […].”